joe-thirtytwonineteen/graql/docs/internals/delegates.md

 it's providing an implementation of `graphql-java`'s [`graphql.schema.DataFetcher`](https://javadoc.io/doc/com.graphql-java/graphql-java/latest/graphql/schema/DataFetcher.html) that has a reference to your target micronaut component/annotated method with the intent of:

-1. Mapping any request parameters
+1. Mapping any request parameters.
-2. Invoking your target method
+2. Invoking your target method.
-3. Handling any exceptions
+3. Handling any exceptions.

 Its abbreviated source code is annotated below to explain its workings: